katealexander/cyclicIF/README.md

 # Needed files
 Within your data directory, you need the following files:
-1. Imaging files: Based on how we name our files, we have "Round[cycleNumber]", "(imageNumber)", and ".csv" present in each file name.
+1. Imaging files: Based on how we name our files, we have "Round[cycleNumber]", "(imageNumber)", and ".czi" present in each file name.
 If they are named differently, the sortingAndRenaming step below will need to be modified.
-If they are not ".csv" files, the MATLAB script "register.m" will need to be modified.
+If they are not ".czi" files, the MATLAB script "register.m" will need to be modified.
 2. wellCodes.csv
 3. markers.csv